Still time to see Lights in Bloom at Selby

-You have until Jan.
-4 to enjoy Lights In Bloom at Marie Selby Botanical Gardens.
+Marie Selby Botanical Gardens will light up the holiday season with Lights In Bloom.

-More than 2 million lights illuminate the gardens and walkways, transforming them into sensory light tunnels.
-Visitors have the opportunity to stroll through magical gardens filled with beautifully lit flowers, radiant rainforest butterflies, dragonflies and more.
+More than two million lights will illuminate the gardens and walkways will be transformed into sensory light tunnels.
+Visitors will have the opportunity to stroll through gardens filled with beautifully lit flowers, radiant rainforest butterflies, dragonflies and more.

 The tropical holiday paradise includes children’s arts and crafts activities and games, and special entertainment.
-Grilled food, beverages, and tasty treats are available for purchase.
+Grilled food, beverages, and tasty treats will be available for purchase.
 The Selby House Cafe will also be open with its full menu.

 In its 16th year, Lights In Bloom has become a tradition for residents and visitors to celebrate the holiday season in Sarasota.

-• Buy your tickets online.
-There is no guarantee that tickets will be available at the Welcome Center as some nights sell out.
+Buy your tickets online.
+There is no guarantee that tickets will be available at the Welcome Center – some nights will sell out

+Pre-sale buyers will be the first to see the lights each night

-Overflow parking is available at Friendship Centers, 1888 Brother Geenen Way, with trolley service to Selby Gardens from 5:30 to 10 p.m.
+Overflow parking is available at Friendship Centers (1888 Brother Geenen Way) with trolley service to Selby Gardens from 5:30-10 p.m.

-• Bring bug spray, flashlights and an umbrella.
-This event is rain or stars unless the weather is predicted to be bad.
+Bring bug spray, flashlights and an umbrella – this event is rain or stars.

+Lights in Bloom is on view select nights through Jan.
+4. Tickets are $20 for Selby Gardens’ members and $25 for others.
+Advance ticket purchases are strongly recommended.
+Tickets can be purchased at selby.org.
+Space is limited nightly and those with pre-purchased tickets will enter the Gardens first.

-• Check the website prior to leaving for your visit to see up-to-date with changes to the evening.
+Check the Selby Gardens website (Selby.org) prior to leaving for your visit to become up-to-date with changes for the evening.

 Post a comment as